-Strawberry Mimosas just make brunch rosy!
-Whether you make them for a weekend with gal pals, a wedding shower or a celebration like Easter, Mother’s Day or Valentine’s Day, these sparkling pink mimosas are the perfect way to toast the day ahead.
+Sparkling and rutilant Strawberry Mimosas just make brunch rosy!
+Whether you make these springtime cocktails for a weekend celebration with friends or celebration like a wedding shower or holiday, these sparkling pink mimosas are the perfect way to toast the day ahead.

 DISCLAIMER